-- Fitness to Teach checks are the responsibility of the University for all undergraduate and postgraduate early years, primary and secondary teacher trainees (including School Direct trainees).
+- Fitness to Teach checks are the responsibility of the University for all undergraduate and postgraduate early years, primary and secondary teacher trainees (including trainees recruited by our Lead Partner Schools).
 Cordell Health Ltd undertakes the screening process for physical and mental fitness to teach on behalf of the university.

 - The cost of this screening is £35.00.